markcharyk/data-structures/README.md

     set(key, val): Puts the key, val pair into the hash table get(key): Gets the val paired with the key in the hash table

+A make_month function for practicing hashing
+    A factory function for generating an object of a given year and month With a day function that determines the day of the week of any given date

 [![Build Status](https://travis-ci.org/markcharyk/data-structures.png?branch=master)](https://travis-ci.org/markcharyk/data-structures)